lacanoid/datalink/docs/pg_datalinker.md

 * Restore file permissions (ON UNLINK RESTORE)

-  File owner, group and mode are restored values previously stored in `datalink.dl_linked_files` table.
+  File owner, group and mode are restored from values previously stored in `datalink.dl_linked_files` table.

 * Delete files no longer referenced (ON UNLINK DELETE)